gene1wood/zoom-apt-repository/README.md

 ## License

 This project is provided under the [GPLv3 GNU General Public License](LICENSE.txt)

 ---

-**Note:** This is an unofficial tool and is not affiliated with, endorsed by, or supported by Zoom Video Communications, Inc.
+This is an unofficial tool and is not affiliated with, endorsed by, or supported by Zoom Video Communications, Inc.